aivazovaa/gitinsight/README.md

 - **Requests** — Python library for making HTTP calls to GitHub's API

 ### Templating and UI
+- **Mako** — Python templating engine used for generating dynamic HTML content server-side
 - **HTML5 / CSS3** — for markup and styling
-- Mako — Python templating engine used for generating dynamic HTML content server-side

 ### Deployment
 - **Docker / Docker Compose** — containerized setup for local development and deployment
 - **Render** — used for live cloud hosting

+> Note: No JavaScript or frontend charting libraries are currently used.
+All analytics and visual representations are handled on the server and rendered as static HTML.

 ---